 My husband and I live less than a mile from a mosque and several Arab-owned shops in the Netherlands, including our butcher who is originally from Morocco.
 His store is similar to a community center, bustling with friendly internationalism, and chants playing as background music for the customers to enjoy.
-I bike over regularly for things like pomegranates, dates and nuts.
-I also buy tenderloin from him because I know he feels a responsibility to his Moroccan immigrant community to give them the best quality meat.
+I bike over regularly for things like pomegranates and dates.
+I also buy tenderloin from him, because I know he feels a responsibility to his Moroccan immigrant community, to give them the best quality meat.

-The Catholic Church went back to playing their bells on Sunday mornings.
+The Catholic Church went back to playing the bells on Sunday mornings.
 And the Mosque continued to play its call to prayer on Friday afternoons.
-And both Muslims and non-Muslims continued to shop at the Moroccan butcher’s store, getting along and gaining from the diversity.
+And everyone continued to shop at the butcher’s store, getting along and gaining from the diversity.

 Come follow me on Instagram!